 Incorporate entry gateway features in new development in the vicinity of gateways/nodal intersections identified in the Concept Map (Figure 1).
-Gateway features should incorporate design elements associated with or desired in the district.
+Gateway features should incorporate design elements associated with or desired in the district, depending on available space.
+Gateway features should include some or all of the following: